-As Risk Managers, Carmignac seeks to mitigate as many risk factors as it can identify, this very resolutely includes risks associated with poor governance and shareholder underrepresentation, irreverence to social issues such as health and safety, and environmental challenges particularly in respect of fossil fuel reserves.
+As Risk Managers, we seek to mitigate as many risk factors as we can identify, which resolutely includes risks associated with poor governance and shareholder underrepresentation, irreverence to social issues such as health and safety, and environmental challenges, particularly in respect of fossil fuel reserves.

-Carmignac, a UNPRI signatory since 2012
+A UNPRI signatory since 2012

 1. We will take into account environmental, social and governance (ESG) factors in the investment analysis and decision-making process.

 2. We will be active investors and incorporate ESG issues into our shareholder policies and practices.

 3. We will ask companies in which we invest to publish appropriate information on ESG issues.

 4. We support the adoption and spread circulation of these Principles within the investment industry.

 5. We will work together to become more effective in applying these Principles.

 6. We will report on our business and our progress in implementing these Principles.

 UNPRI recognizes the strengths of Carmignac’s SRI policies: